A week in the life of a postgraduate on our MSc in Space Engineering

 - 3pm - 6pm: RF Systems and Circuit Design – Lecture.

-Learn more about postgraduate study in our Department of Electrical and Electronic Engineering and about Surrey Space Centre.
+Learn more about postgraduate study in electronic engineering at Surrey and find out about Surrey Space Centre.